goodday451999/Counter-EYE/README.md

 # SurvOnTheGo
+A real-time surveillance system enables the detection of people with knives, guns, and other dangerous objects in public places and makes alert to security forces to take necessary steps.

 # Problem Statement:
 In the current global scenario we are seeing a lot of protests with huge gathering happening on various issues.
 Surveillance in such cases is a major challenge for the authorities.
 It is easy for anti social elements to masquerade as protestors and create unrest.
 SurvOnTheGo is a real time surveillance system which enables detection of knives, guns and other dangerous objects and alert authorities to take requisite steps.